JetBrains/kotlin-web-site/docs/topics/native/native-c-interop.md

 declared in a C library with a `library.package`, use a special forward declaration package:
 `import cnames.structs.cstructName`.

-Consider two cinterop libraries, one that has a forward declaration of a struct and the other with an actual implementation in another package:
+Consider two cinterop libraries: one that has a forward declaration of a struct and another with an actual implementation in another package:

 ```C